imytk/ALIFE_Public_Expo/Zone 6 - Fundamentals 3 - Complexity From Simplicity/placards/zone_6_placard_v2.md

 The principle of complexity from simplicity is currently at play all around us, influencing everything from the traffic on our roads to the trends in our social circles.

 A single droplet of water, a grain of sand, or an individual neuron is simple.
 But when countless elements interact, following a few non-linear rules, they give rise to structures and behaviors on a completely different scale.
-The spiral of a hurricane, the formation of a galaxy, or the flow of a city's traffic are all emergent properties that cannot be explained by looking at a single molecule, star, or car.
+The spiral of a hurricane, the formation of a galaxy, or the flow of a city's traffic are all emergent properties that cannot be explained by looking at a single molecule, star, or vehicle.

 The true magic of these systems lies in **feedback loops**.
 A small action in one part of the system can create a chain of cause-and-effect that amplifies itself.
 For example, in a bustling financial market, a single trader's decision to sell can cause a small dip in stock price.
 This dip can trigger other traders to sell, causing the price to drop even further, and so on.
 This self-reinforcing loop is a direct, albeit unpredictable, result of countless local decisions that create a global outcome: a market crash.